paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 An interactive feature added to web-forms to distinguish use of the form by humans as opposed to automated agents.
 Typically, it requires entering text corresponding to a distorted image or from a sound stream.

 #### Credential
-An object or data structure that authoritatively binds an identity (and optionally, additional attributes) to an authticator possessed and controlled by a subscriber.
+An object or data structure that authoritatively binds an identity (and optionally, additional attributes) to an authenticator possessed and controlled by a subscriber.

-While common usage often assumes that the credential is maintained by the subscriber, this document also uses the term to refer to electronic records maintained by the CSP which establish a binding between the subscriber’s token and identity.
+While common usage often assumes that the credential is maintained by the subscriber, this document also uses the term to refer to electronic records maintained by the CSP which establish a binding between the subscriber’s authenticator(s) and their identity.

 #### Credential Service Provider (CSP)
 A trusted entity that issues or registers subscriber authenticators and issues electronic credentials to subscribers.
 The CSP may encompass verifiers that it operates.
 A CSP may be an independent third party, or may issue credentials for its own use.